-The C-Bus system implements however a propriatory technology, and utilizes a communication protocol which is not ‘open source’; however, accepting a licence agreement will permit access to this protocol for creating an programming interface.
+The C-Bus system implements however a proprietary technology, and utilizes a communication protocol which is not ‘open source’; however, accepting a license agreement will permit access to this protocol for creating an programming interface.

 To simplify (arguable) the process of integrating with the CBus environment Clipsal released a Bridge solution which enables a TCP interface using a special Java application called ‘C-GATE’.

 Using a Raspberry Pi, with a USB to RS-232 cable, which is then connected to a Clipsal interface called the Serial PCI Module,

 Deploy the current release of Rasbian for your Pi.

 Update: Jan 2021 - Currently using Rasbian 2021-01-11

 Once the Pi have been configured and added to the network, we can connect via SSH, and begin installing the pre-requisites for our gateway.

 # Serial 2 Socket Build Tools sudo apt-get install git build-essential autotools-dev devscripts libssl-dev # Java 8 Runtime for CGate sudo apt-get installopenjdk-8-jdk # Node and NPM for CGateWeb sudo apt-get installnode npm